 Appeals against fixed penalty notices issued for fly-tipping

 It is not possible to formally appeal against a fixed penalty notice issued for fly tipping.
-However if you wish to make representations about the fixed penalty notice you have received please contact Sefton Council Contact Centre on 0345 140 0845 or in writing to Regulation & Compliance Service, 1st Floor Magdalen House, 30 Trinity Road, Bootle L20 3NJ.
+However if you wish to make representations about the fixed penalty notice you have received please contact Sefton Council Contact Centre on 0345 140 0845 or in writing to Highways & Public Protection 3rd floor Magdalen House, 30 Trinity Road, Bootle L20 3NJ.